wilsonmar/wilsonmar.github.io/_posts/2019-06-04-flood-the-internet.md

 6. <a target="_blank" href="http://www.tjmaher.com/2015/07/the-internet-writing-automated-test.html">
 Writing the Automated Test</a>

+References:

+* <a target="_blank" href="http://bit.ly/se-exceptions-java">http://bit.ly/se-exceptions-java</a> list of exceptions in Selenium (2015)
+* <a target="_blank" href="http://bit.ly/se-exceptions-howto">http://bit.ly/se-exceptions-howto</a> exception handling in Selenium (2015)

-The same issues addressed above also need to be addressed by any app automation tool.
+Many of the issues addressed above also need to be addressed by any app automation tool.

 <a name="ManualActions"></a>